DCN - Network Layer Protocols

-In a network, every computer has an IP address by which a computer can be uniquely identified and addressed in whole broadcast domain.
+Every computer in a network has an IP address by which it can be uniquely identified and addressed.
 An IP address is Layer-3 (Network Layer) logical address.
 This address may change every time a computer restarts.
 A computer can have one IP at one instance of time and another IP at some different time.

-While communicating, a host needs Layer-2 (MAC) address of the destination machine which belong to the same broadcast domain or network.
-A MAC address is physically burnt into the Network Interface Card of a machine and it never changes.
+While communicating, a host needs Layer-2 (MAC) address of the destination machine which belongs to the same broadcast domain or network.
+A MAC address is physically burnt into the Network Interface Card (NIC) of a machine and it never changes.

-On the other hand, IPs on the public domain are rarely changed but if their NIC is changed (in case of mechanical fault etc.) their MAC address also changes.
-This way, for Layer-2 communication to take place, a mapping between to is required.
+On the other hand, IP address on the public domain is rarely changed.
+If the NIC is changed in case of some fault, the MAC address also changes.
+This way, for Layer-2 communication to take place, a mapping between the two is required.

-To know the MAC address of remote host on a broadcast domain, a computer wishing to initiate communication sends out an ARP broadcast message asking “who has this IP address?”.
-Because it is a broadcast, all hosts on the network segment (broadcast domain) receives this packet and process it.
+To know the MAC address of remote host on a broadcast domain, a computer wishing to initiate communication sends out an ARP broadcast message asking, “Who has this IP address?”
+Because it is a broadcast, all hosts on the network segment (broadcast domain) receive this packet and process it.
 ARP packet contains the IP address of destination host, the sending host wishes to talk to.
 When a host receives an ARP packet destined to it, it replies back with its own MAC address.

-Once the host gets destination MAC address, now it can communicates with remote host using Layer-2 link protocol.
+Once the host gets destination MAC address, it can communicate with remote host using Layer-2 link protocol.
 This MAC to IP mapping is saved into ARP cache of both sending and receiving hosts.
 Next time, if they require to communicate, they can directly refer to their respective ARP cache.

 Reverse ARP is a mechanism where host knows the MAC address of remote host but requires to know IP address to communicate.